 The visa policy of Montenegro is quite comparable to the visa policy of the Schengen Area in terms of ease of entry.
 It allows all Schengen Annex II nations, with the exception of Kiribati, the Marshall Islands, Micronesia, Palau, the Solomon Islands, Tonga, and Tuvalu, to enter for a period of 90 days without a visa.

 For detailed information on specific parts of the general visa process, you can refer to the links below to find the answer to your query.
-If you are unable to find any particular information, please contact us via email.
+If you are unable to find any detailed information, please contact us via email.

 |Covid 19 / Border Control|